 I am eligible for need-based financial aid at Cornell.
 How will the NYS STEM Incentive Program scholarship affect my financial aid package from Cornell?

 As a scholarship whose funding is from outside the university, the NYS STEM tuition scholarship will reduce the self-help component (loans and work-study) of your financial aid package, but will not reduce the family contribution.
-If all the self-help support in your award is cancelled, in some cases, the Cornell grant aid may need to be reduced or cancelled as well.
+If all the self-help support in your award is canceled, in some cases, the Cornell grant aid may need to be reduced or canceled as well.

 For additional information, please review the NYS Science, Technology, Engineering and Mathematics (STEM) Incentive Program website for details about the program.
 Students can also contact the Scholarship Unit at 888.697.4372 with questions about the scholarship.